domalian/domalian.github.io/projects/connect-four.md

 labels:
   - C
   - Game
-summary: "My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition."
+summary: "My group programmed a game that simulated a real game called 'Connect 4' for our final project in EE 160."
 ---

 <div class="text-center p-4">